bali-blockchain/MM/README.md

 8)  Quickstart Guide
    "How To Explore"
-   "BIMA Cash Cows Cash Money! ?"
+   "BIMA Cash Cows Coins / Money! ?"

 9)  Quickstart Guide
    "How To Buy & Liquidate"